A SHORT HISTORY OF PRESIDENTIAL SEX There's no sex like presidential sex.

 Neither they nor a gene testing kit or string underwear to prove that Donald had ever touched them could be found, and none of them had ever proved they ever met Donald Trump.
 Seriously Hillary, what difference at this point does it make?

-Donald Trump is guilty, because the only crime he committed did not happen during the campaign, or during his presidency, and he never met these women.
+Donald Trump is guilty, because the only crime he committed did not happen during the campaign, or during his presidency, and he never met most of these women.
 This fact made his criminality obvious impeachable offenses.
 Moreover, they are all the more impeachable because the money didn't belong to other people who gave it to him for the purpose of paying off extortion demands.
 The problem, it appears, is back to square one.
 He legally used his own money.
 That fact makes the entire affair criminal in intent and content.
 Apparently Donald Trump used his own money to do with it as free men might occasionally do with money they kept after having been shaken down: spend it wherever they pleased in a free country filled with 44D-cup bras and $1000 Manolo Blahniks.

 The problem however never occurs when the nation's taxpayers have been ripped off to pay off claims against Democrats in Congress, using campaign or US Treasury money meant to benefit The People.
 The People are not all Democrats.
 That last will never be a crime, even if in fact that money was stolen from the people for immoral and illegal purposes to benefit criminal politicians who want to impeach Donald Trump.